Gov. Inslee says ‘mandatory measures’ under consideration to combat coronavirus in Washington

 “We need to anticipate that wave, get ahead of it,” he added.
 “We are thinking about stronger measures right now.”

+Officials could try to cancel large events like Saturday night’s Sounders soccer game but “would have to justify that,” Kimball said.
+During the Spanish flu pandemic 100 years ago, “theaters were closed and that was not popular,” she added, noting, “The mayor lost his next election. “

+“To cancel a Sounders game … you’d want to have your data aligned and you’d want to have a strong rationale,” she said.

-Federal testing protocols initially hampered Washington’s response, but the state is now receiving more help from President Donald Trump’s administration, Inslee said.
+Federal testing protocols initially hampered Washington’s response, but the state is now receiving more help from President Donald Trump’s administration, Inslee said on CBS.

 “They’re restocking our stockpile of protective equipment and medical supplies.
-We’ve had hundreds of thousands of new (supplies) come in the last couple of days,” he said.
+We’ve had hundreds of thousands of new pieces of [protective equipment and medical supplies] come in the last couple of days,” he said.

 More must be done, however, the governor said, calling on the feds to certify independent laboratories and “mobilize our manufacturing capacity to do protective equipment” in a push akin to “what we did in World War II to mobilize that supply chain.”

-Trump called Inslee a “snake” Friday when asked about Vice President Mike Pence’s visit to Washington this past week.
-The governor described the remarks as “background noise.”
+Trump called Inslee a “snake” on Friday when asked about Vice President Mike Pence’s visit to Washington last week.
+The governor Sunday described the remarks as “background noise.”

 “I really don’t care too much what Donald Trump thinks of me.
 And we just kind of ignore that,” he said.
 “We really need to work together, Republicans and Democrats.
 This is a national crisis.”

-Citing a Seattle Times watchdog report, Brennan questioned Inslee about he and the Legislature allowing the state’s public health system for years to remain understaffed and underfunded.
+Citing a Seattle Times watchdog report, Brennan questioned Inslee about him and the Legislature allowing the state’s public-health system for years to remain understaffed and underfunded.

 “We’ve had a lot of things to do in the state of Washington, including financing our schools,” the governor said.
 “Our public health system has remained stable while I have been governor.”